mayur-42/Online-Shopping-Analysis/README.md

 # Online-Shopping-Analysis
-Online Shopping Analysis using SQL
+Online Store Shopping Analysis using SQL

 ## **📖 About the Project**